 - If the person is on the step specified, the contact will be logged without changing the path.

-- If the person is not on the path, he will be added to the path on the step where the contact is being recorded.
+- If the person is not on the path, they will be added to the path on the step where the contact is being recorded.

-- If the person is on an earlier step on the path, she will be moved to the step where the contact is being recorded.
+- If the person is on an earlier step on the path, they will be moved to the step where the contact is being recorded.

-- If the person is on a later step on the path, he will remain on that step while the contact is recorded on the previous step.
+- If the person is on a later step on the path, they will remain on that step while the contact is recorded on the previous step.

 Batch update memberships